 Best Air Purifiers for Removing VOCs

-Alen True HEPA (H13) medical-grade filtration removes 99.99% of harmful particles down to 0.1 microns—including allergens, dust, mold, bacteria, aerosolized viruses, and more.
+Alen True HEPA (H13) medical-grade filtration captures 99.99% of harmful particles down to 0.1 microns—including allergens, dust, mold, bacteria, aerosolized viruses, and more.

 Our proprietary Carbon FreshPlus filters target VOC chemicals and dangerous fine particles, and unwanted odors.
 Alen’s added layer of activated carbon contains microscopic cracks and holes which effectively trap dangerous airborne gases and chemicals while removing unwanted odors.

 What makes Alen genuinely different?
 (Hint: The same reasons that earn Alen thousands of 5-star customer reviews) Our personalized purifiers are:

 - Effective – Circulate more clean air throughout your room more quietly than competitors ( up to 2X more).
 Anyone that has had a noisy air purifier knows how important it is to invest in an air system that runs quietly and efficiently 24/7.
 When it’s time to sleep, relax to BreatheSmart’s soothing pink noise frequency, which has been proven to improve sleep.